 The app’s major drawback is that you have to pay for it, but this allows its developers to sustain the platform without ads or data-harvesting.
 This might also explain why it only had 8 million users worldwide as of January 2020.

 Threema is $2.99 for iOS, Android, and on the web.

-If you choose this app, you’ll have to make sure you keep it up to date, as only versions 6.0 and later have E2E encrypted messaging.
+If you choose this app, you’ll have to make sure you have version 6.0 or later, as they’re the only ones with E2E-encrypted messaging.
 And you won’t only have to worry about what’s on your phone—if you’re chatting with someone using an older version of Viber, you can kiss E2E encryption bye-bye.
 If you’re unsure if a chat is E2E encrypted, you can check by going to the chat info screen and looking for a lock icon next to Encrypted chat.

 Just like Telegram, Viber also has public channels called Communities, and these messages are only SSL encrypted.
 This protects data in transit, but once it’s on the app’s servers, it’s readable by Viber or any other member of the community, which allows new members to access all backlogs.

-Viber’s privacy features include the ability to set self-destructing timers for messages, edit and delete messages on all devices with a tap, and get notifications if a user takes a screenshot of a chat you’re in (iOS) or block it altogether (Android).
-You can also archive chats and access them with a PIN whenever you want, and create safe chats, where your personal information (like your profile picture or phone number) won’t be displayed if you’re talking to someone who’s not on your contact list.
+Viber’s privacy features include the ability to set self-destructing timers for messages, edit and delete messages on all devices with a tap, and either get notifications if a user takes a screenshot of a Secret Chat you’re in (iOS) or block it altogether (Android).
+You can also archive chats and access them with a PIN whenever you want, and create Safe chats, where your personal information (like your profile picture or phone number) won’t be displayed if you’re talking to someone who’s not on your contact list.